decentralized-identity/element/docs/did-method-spec/spec.md

 Element is an implementation of the Sidetree protocol that uses the Ethereum blockchain as the ledger layer and IPFS as the Content-addressable storage layer

+For more information, see [the reference protocol documentation](https://github.com/decentralized-identity/sidetree/blob/master/docs/protocol.md)

 ## Method syntax

 The namestring identifying this did method is `elem`